tohmae/pytorch-lightning/docs/source/common/progress_bar.rst

 ---------------

 `Rich <https://github.com/Textualize/rich>`_ is a Python library for rich text and beautiful formatting in the terminal.
-To use :class:`~pytorch_lightning.callbacks.RichProgressBar` as your progress bar do the following.
-First, install the package:
+To use the :class:`~pytorch_lightning.callbacks.RichProgressBar` as your progress bar, first install the package:

 .. code-block:: bash